aurumbot/plugin-framework/README.md

 # plugin-framework

-The framework for how plugins should be defined
+This repository defines what fields all plugins must have and the file tree plugins should follow.

+## Command